TestardR/Gatsby-GraphQL-Blog_App/src/pages/6-post-six/index.md

 ### Noopener and Noreferrer on the rescue

 Fortunately, we have two properties to protect ourselves from this.
-Use 'noopener' forbids the access to window.opener.
+Use 'noopener', it forbids the access to window.opener.
 Use 'noreferrer' for browsers that do not support noopener, so that they will not access referrer links.

 ```
 <!-- Target page has acess to window.opener -->